Michael-faried/Flight-Gradient-Descent-Model/README.md

-# Flight Gradient Descent Model
+# Flight Gradient Descent Model (Data Science Project)
 ### The Dataset contains 12 columns and 300152 rows.
 ### It describes the departure time, arrival time, source city, destination city, flight number, name of the airline, class, duration, days left, and price of each flight.